Your Personal Injury Claim, and Qualified one Way Costs Shifting

 Posted on 13th November 2018 at 13:37

 Much to the chagrin of those nasty Defendant lawyers, as of April 2013 Qualified one way costs shifting (QOCS) entered the legal arena, and applied its’ terms to the clients of accident injury solicitors, accident claim solicitors, road traffic accident solicitors, personal injury solicitors Preston, road accident solicitors, solicitors who deal with medical negligence and accident compensation solicitors.
-As a result of QOCS, clients using an accident claims solicitors, cannot, in specific circumstances be ordered to pay the costs of the successful Defendant.
+As a result of QOCS, clients who have suffered a personal injury, will not, unless specific circumstances apply, be ordered to pay the costs of the successful Defendant.

 If you’re wondering how this will affect your personal injury claim, then MG legal your personal injury solicitors Preston, can confirm that the news is good news!
 QOCS applies to all personal injury cases post April 2013, unless there is a Conditional Fee Agreement/ATE policy in place, pre-dating April 2013.